czottmann/kagi-ken-mcp/README.md

 - **Search**: Fetch web results using Kagi Search with concurrent query processing
 - **Summarization**: Summarize content from URLs with customizable output types and languages

-The server supports two methods for using your Kagi session token (see [Authentication](#authentication)), in this order:
+The server supports two methods for using your Kagi session token (see [Installation](#installation)), in this order:

 1. `KAGI_SESSION_TOKEN` environment variable
 2. `~/.kagi_session_token` file containing the token string